Hades (DC Comics): Publication history

-Later in the Bronze Age, the character would be rechristened Hades (as part of writer Mindy Newell's move to standardize the use Greek names for DC's Olympian pantheon) in Wonder Woman's final pre-Crisis adventure in Wonder Woman #329.
-He would be re-introduced as a more benevolent character, again named Hades, in writer/artist George Pérez's post-Crisis reboot of the Wonder Woman mythos in 1987.
+in Wonder Woman #329, the character is renamed Hades as part of writer Mindy Newell's move to standardize the use of Greek names for DC's Olympian pantheon.
+He is re-introduced as a more benevolent character, again named Hades, in writer/artist George Pérez's post-Crisis reboot of the Wonder Woman mythos in 1987.
 Yet another version of the character would debut in 2011 as part of DC Comics’ New 52 publication event, which again revised Wonder Woman’s continuity.
-This incarnation, referred to primarily as Hell and sometimes as Hades, presents the character not as an adult man, but as a young boy in black and red armor, his head and face crowned with a dripping mass of melting candles.
+This incarnation, referred to primarily as Hell and sometimes as Hades, presents the character not as an adult man, but as a young boy in black and red armor whose head is crowned with melting candles.

 Fictional character biography

 As in classical mythology, Hades is a member of the Olympian gods, the immortal children of the Titans Cronus and Rhea.
 Along with his brothers Zeus and Poseidon, he ruled a significant portion of the ancient world.
 As the god of the Underworld, Hades had dominion over the spirits of the dead.
 His realm was divided into four sub-sections: Tartarus (abode of the damned), the Asphodel Fields (a misty after-world), the Elysian Fields (where the righteous dwell) and the Isle of the Blessed (the paradisal resting place of those deemed great heroes).
 Hades rules these realms with his niece and queen Persephone.